 "Composing a song, writing a poem, penning a screenplay, I suppose," Henry replied.
-"That agent friend of yours saw some of her stuff and assigned her a whole lot of work to do," he continued.
+"That agent friend of yours saw some of her stuff and assigned her a whole lot of work to do."

 "And you're not worried that Doctor R is taking three days off, in a row?"
-Marie continued, gloving up to grab hold of a hemostat to assist Henry in clamping the ovarian ligament, only to see that he had pulled, compressed and tied it off faster than she could say...anything, yet again.
+Marie countered, gloving up to grab hold of a hemostat to assist Henry in clamping the ovarian ligament and associated honking large artery.
+Only to see that he had pulled, compressed and tied it off faster than she could say...anything, yet again.

 "Regina here is doing good, as I can see," Doc Henry said regarding the dog brought in for a routine spay.
-"All the other patients in the back are doing great, as you verified," he continued as he grabbed hold of the right horn of the uterus, exposing and ligating the ovarian ligament with a speed and confidence, and modified technique in his hands that were, yes, on the way to becoming the fifth revision of his way of doing veterinary medicine.
+"All the other patients in the back are doing great, as you verified."
+He grabbed hold of the right horn of the uterus, exposing and ligating the ovarian ligament with a speed and confidence, and modified technique in his hands that were, yes, on the way to becoming the fifth revision of his way of doing veterinary medicine.
 A version that, perhaps he would write up in a textbook that would be read by others someday.
-"And we are doing exceptionally, as the Good Lord knows," he concluded, checklisting his work as always, find it A-plus, perfect by even Doc Dimitrovic's standards.
+"And we are doing exceptionally, as the Good Lord knows," he concluded, check-listing his work as always, grading it as A-plus, perfect by even Doc Dimitrovic's standards.

-"There is one thing I wanted to ask you," Henry continued as his hands whipped over to the stump of the uterus, and he began the transfixing and ligation procedure that he had done thousands of times with what was now effortless and 100% proven reliable success.
+"There is one thing I wanted to ask you," Henry inquired of Marie as his hands whipped over to the stump of the uterus, and he began the transfixing and ligation procedure that he had done thousands of times with what was now effortless and 100% proven reliable success.
 "It's about Roberta.
 Do you think that she...well..."

-"Should become a writer, musician or singer?"
+"....Should become a writer, musician or singer?"
 Marie asked, again reading Henry's mind.
 "I know that you liked her stuff.
 I heard you humming along to her singing, and reading her scripts and books.
 And at least ten times I heard you smile and say 'that's my girl'."

-"I did, didn't I," Henry confessed as he proceded to sew up the incision in the abdominal wall, with his self-patented double interlocking stitch that a bulldozer could not tear open.
-"But...my tastes in music and literature are stuck in an enlightened century.
-What would people in this decrepit one say about her?
+"I did, didn't I," Henry confessed as he proceeded to sew up the incision in the abdominal wall, with his self-patented double interlocking stitch that a bulldozer could not tear open.
+"But...my tastes in music and literature are stuck in an enlightened century that came to an unfortunate end when two thousand and zero came along.
+What would people in this decrepit one say about Roberta as an artist?
 It's them she'll have to please, and if she can, serve.
-Like that mall rat of a daughter of yours, who by your own admission has a brain the size of a bonbon and the work ethic of a deadbeat stoned out hippie, who buggered off to be with her father just before I was about to meet her."
+Like that mall rat daughter of yours, who by your own admission has a brain the size of a bonbon and the work ethic of a deadbeat stoned out hippie, who buggered off to be with her father just before I was about to meet her."